Ragazoor/typed-future/README.md

 [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=flat&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAA4AAAAQCAMAAAARSr4IAAAAVFBMVEUAAACHjojlOy5NWlrKzcYRKjGFjIbp293YycuLa3pYY2LSqql4f3pCUFTgSjNodYRmcXUsPD/NTTbjRS+2jomhgnzNc223cGvZS0HaSD0XLjbaSjElhIr+AAAAAXRSTlMAQObYZgAAAHlJREFUCNdNyosOwyAIhWHAQS1Vt7a77/3fcxxdmv0xwmckutAR1nkm4ggbyEcg/wWmlGLDAA3oL50xi6fk5ffZ3E2E3QfZDCcCN2YtbEWZt+Drc6u6rlqv7Uk0LdKqqr5rk2UCRXOk0vmQKGfc94nOJyQjouF9H/wCc9gECEYfONoAAAAASUVORK5CYII=)](https://scala-steward.org)

 A thin wrapper on the Future monad for the purpose of giving it an error type.
-Designed to be an alternative for the `scala.concurrent.Future` (I'll call it StdFuture here) with minimal migration needed.
-Entirely built on top of the StdFuture, it has the same performance and easily integrates into existing StdFuture based libraries.
+Designed to be an alternative for the `scala.concurrent.Future` with minimal migration needed.
+Entirely built on top of the Future, it has the same performance and easily integrates into existing Future based libraries.
 It also extends the api of the StdFuture, which is heavily inspired by ZIO ([github link](https://github.com/zio/zio)).